MeaningOfLights/AzureTraining/Hands-On-Labs-That-Work/80-Kubernetes.md

 az aks install-cli --install-location=./kubectl
 ```

-If this fails to install, with an error [Errno 13] Permission denied: '/usr/local/bin/kubelogin'  try the other PuTTY window and cd ~/publish and then try to install.
+If this fails to install, with an error [Errno 13] Permission denied: '/usr/local/bin/kubelogin'  try using PuTTY instead of CloudShell to install.

 ![Install Kubectl](../images/K8InstallKubectl.png)